Characterizing normal crossing hypersurfaces: Singularities of normal crossing divisors

 A particular class of Cohen--Macaulay rings are the so-called Gorenstein rings.
 In general, Gorenstein rings lie between complete intersections and Cohen--Macaulay rings.
 We prove here Thm.~\ref{Thm:radikalJacobi} for $\mc{O}_{\Sing D,p}$ Gorenstein. \\ Good references for definitions and properties regarding Gorenstein rings are \cite{Bass63,Eisenbud96,Matsumura86}.
 In our situation, where the Jacobian ideal defining $\mc{O}_{\Sing D,p}$ has depth two on $\mc{O}_{S,p}$, one sees that Gorenstein rings and complete intersection rings coincide, see \cite[Cor.
 21.20]{Eisenbud96}:

-\begin{Thm}[Serre] Let $R$ be a regular local ring and $I \subseteq R$ an ideal with $\depth(I,R)=2$.
-Then $R/I$ is Gorenstein if and only if $I$ is generated by a regular sequence of length 2. \end{Thm}
+\begin{theorem}[Serre] Let $R$ be a regular local ring and $I \subseteq R$ an ideal with $\depth(I,R)=2$.
+Then $R/I$ is Gorenstein if and only if $I$ is generated by a regular sequence of length 2. \end{theorem}

-This leads to the statement of \begin{Prop} Let $(S,D)$ be the pair of an $n$-dimensional complex manifold $S$ together with a divisor $D \subseteq S$ and $D=\{h=0\}$ at a point $p$.
+This leads to the statement of \begin{proposition} Let $(S,D)$ be the pair of an $n$-dimensional complex manifold $S$ together with a divisor $D \subseteq S$ and $D=\{h=0\}$ at a point $p$.
 Suppose that $J_h$ is radical and $\mc{O}_{\Sing D,p}$ is a Gorenstein ring of Krull-dimension $n-2$.
-Then $(\Sing D,p)$ is smooth and $D$ has locally at $p$ normal crossings. \end{Prop}
+Then $(\Sing D,p)$ is smooth and $D$ has locally at $p$ normal crossings. \end{proposition}

 First let us consider a possible counter-example to this proposition: